Fraktur - 99% Invisible

 The Domination of Roman

-The printing press appeared to only further cement blackletter’s status as Europe’s typeface, but then Blackletter challenged by different typeface: Roman.
+The printing press appeared to only further cement blackletter’s status as Europe’s typeface, but then blackletter was challenged by different typeface: Roman.
 This was the typeface associated with Imperial Rome.
 Just like the letters chiseled onto the side of an ancient marble column, Roman letters are sparer and more vertical than their blackletter counterparts.
 You’d also probably find them a lot easier to read because they look like the letters that we’ve been reading our whole lives.

 Today, almost all major western typefaces are Roman.
 From Times New Roman to Arial, every time you open up Microsoft Word or Google Docs, you’re using Roman type.
 It’s just what writing looks like.

-Roman typefaces might have stayed lost to history, but right around the same time Guttenburg was printing blackletter bibles in Germany, Renaissance scholars in Italy began to rediscover ancient Latin texts.
+Roman typefaces might have stayed lost to history, but right around the same time Gutenburg was printing blackletter bibles in Germany, Renaissance scholars in Italy began to rediscover ancient Latin texts.
 “You had this rediscovery in the renaissance of classical literature and the classical world and classical letterforms were being brought back,” says Reynolds.
 Italian scholars began consciously developing their own Roman-style writing styles which drew heavily on the classical forms they encountered.

 An Island of Broken Script

-By the end of the 16th Century, Roman type had become common in the typed vernacular languages of France and Spain.
+By the end of the 16th century, Roman type had become common in the typed vernacular languages of France and Spain.
 England followed suit in the 17th century, then the Netherlands and Sweden in the 18th.
 Eventually, it had become the very same thing that Fraktur had been before—ubiquitous and unquestioned.
-But even as Roman became the western world’s dominant form of writing, Germany and the German language stayed resolutely committed to Blackletter.
+But even as Roman became the western world’s dominant form of writing, Germany and the German language stayed resolutely committed to blackletter.
 An island of broken script in a sea of curves, mostly thanks to Martin Luther.
 Luther was a prolific writer of the German language and wanted to distinguish German writing from the Catholic writing coming out of Italy, so he made sure all his texts were printed in blackletter.

-At first, blackletter typefaces remained popular in many parts of protestant Europe, but one by one, the other protestant countries began to give in to the temptations of Roman type.
+At first, blackletter typefaces remained popular in many parts of Protestant Europe, but one by one, the other Protestant countries began to give in to the temptations of Roman type.
 Until finally Germany was the lone holdout, particularly the specific typeface known as Fraktur, which eventually became a shorthand term for all German blackletter type.

-Part of the reason why Fraktur remained popular in Germany was because, unlike the people in other protestant countries, Germans had no cohesive state until late into the 1800s.
+Part of the reason why Fraktur remained popular in Germany was because, unlike the people in other Protestant countries, Germans had no cohesive state until late into the 1800s.
 One of the only things unifying the German identity was its language, and Fraktur came to be seen as a central part of that.
-Fraktur’s connection with nationalism only got stronger in the 19th century when Germany was invaded by Napoleon—the occupying French had their Roman letters, and the Germans had fraktur.
+Fraktur’s connection with nationalism only got stronger in the 19th century when Germany was invaded by Napoleon—the occupying French had their Roman letters, and the Germans had Fraktur.

-In 1871, when Germany finally unified and became a nation-state, Fraktur became the official Government typeface.
+In 1871, when Germany finally unified and became a nation-state, Fraktur became the official government typeface.
 Otto Von Bismarck, the first chancellor, was such a staunch supporter that he said he would refuse to read any German book not set in German type.

 But right around the time they finally got their own country, a growing contingent of Germans began to wonder if they really needed their own typeface.
-Liberal, cosmopolitan and future-facing, these Germans came to feel it was silly to keep using a type from the middle ages, especially in this new age of industry.
-They began pushing for Germany to drop it’s beloved Fraktur and move to Roman type.
-The rest of Europe had moved onto to Roman type, and it became increasingly hard for scholars to read German texts.
+Liberal, cosmopolitan and future-facing, these Germans came to feel it was silly to keep using a type from the Middle Ages, especially in this new age of industry.
+They began pushing for Germany to drop its beloved Fraktur and move to Roman type.
+The rest of Europe had moved on to Roman type, and it became increasingly hard for scholars to read German texts.

 As the world became more international, Roman also started seeping in.
 It began to be taught in schools alongside Fraktur so that by 1891, about 40% of German books were being printed in Roman type.
 But Fraktur’s proponents held their ground.
 In 1911, they defeated legislation that would have had Roman replace Fraktur as the official government typeface.

 The country was now split into two camps, pro-Roman and pro-Fraktur.
-Even by the end of the 1920’s—in the era of telephones, radios, refrigerators, and jazz—traditional Fraktur street signs could be seen hanging next to arc deco advertisements, featuring sans serif Roman typefaces.
+Even by the end of the 1920s—in the era of telephones, radios, refrigerators, and jazz—traditional Fraktur street signs could be seen hanging next to arc deco advertisements, featuring sans serif Roman typefaces.
 It was as if there were two separate typographical realities representing two different Germanies.
 Fraktur would end up on the losing side of this typeface battle, but it wasn’t the liberal, freedom-loving, over-educated cosmopolitans who finally broke the impasse.
 Instead, it was the most ardent German nationalist of all time… Adolf Hitler.

 The Nazi Font